sleeyax/asarmor/README.md

 };
 ```

+### FAQ
+**Do protections affect my (electron) app performance?**

+Nope.
+Electron can still read your asar file at the same speed as if nothing changed.
+The same should be true for other frameworks that utilise the asar format (unless the implementation differs drastically for some reason, which is out of my control).

+**The 'filecrash' protection broke my app?**

+Filecrash is the oldest protection and initial PoC for asarmor and should be avoided if you don't know what you're doing.
+It will *corrupt* specified file in the archive, so make sure the file you are targetting isn't a valid soure file (e.g. `index.js` or `main.js`) that your app depends on.

 ## support
-Found a bug or having a question?
+Found a bug or have a question?
 [Open an issue](https://github.com/sleeyax/asarmor/issues) if it doesn't exist yet.
 Pull Requests are welcome, but please open an issue first if you're adding major changes!